-While dementia affects each person in a different way depending upon the impact of the disease, the signs and symptoms of dementia be can understood in three phases: early stage, middle stage and late stage.
+While dementia affects each person in a different way depending upon the impact of the disease, the signs and symptoms of dementia can be understood in three phases: early stage, middle stage, and late stage.
 In this article, we will be highlighting warning signs associated with dementia in the early stage.

 Changes in Mood / Loss of Interest

 A noticeable or sudden change in mood could be an early sign of dementia.
-If your loved one is typically very engaged and active but is suddenly too depressed to participate in regular activities, it may be time to seek help.
+If your loved one is typically very engaged and active but suddenly becomes too depressed to participate in regular activities, it may be time to seek help.
 This early sign holds especially true for individuals with no history or underlying cause of depression.

 Repeating daily tasks, such as watering the plants, is common for those living with dementia.
 Early symptoms of dementia also include repetition in conversation, such as asking or answering questions multiple times.

 Struggling to communicate thoughts or feelings is another common early sign of dementia.
 A person living with dementia may have difficulty expressing their thoughts and feelings as well as have difficulty carrying on a conversation with others.
 Forgetting names of people, places and things in conversation is also common.